George Sand: Criticism

-Eugène Delacroix was a close friend and respected her literary gifts.
+Eugène Delacroix was a friend and respected her literary gifts.
 Flaubert was an unabashed admirer.
-Honoré de Balzac, who knew Sand personally, once said that if someone thought she wrote badly, it was because their own standards of criticism were inadequate.
-He also noted that her treatment of imagery in her works showed that her writing had an exceptional subtlety, having the ability to "virtually put the image in the word."
+Honoré de Balzac, who knew Sand, once said that if someone thought she wrote badly, it was because their own standards of criticism were inadequate.
+He also noted that her treatment of imagery in her works showed that her writing had an exceptional subtlety, having the ability to "virtually put the image in the word".
 Alfred de Vigny referred to her as "Sappho".

-Not all of her contemporaries admired her or her writing: poet Charles Baudelaire was one contemporary critic of George Sand: "She is stupid, heavy and garrulous.
+Not all of her contemporaries admired her or her writing, poet Charles Baudelaire was one contemporary critic of George Sand: "She is stupid, heavy and garrulous.
 Her ideas on morals have the same depth of judgment and delicacy of feeling as those of janitresses and kept women ...
 The fact that there are men who could become enamoured of this slut is indeed a proof of the abasement of the men of this generation."